 There are two different types of bridging mortgage.
 You may wish to consider which kind would be most appropriate for your situation:

 Closed – With a closed option you will have a fixed repayment date.
-So from the outset of the loan you will know exactly when you have to make the repayment and if it has a fixed rate of interest how much exactly you will need to repay.
+From the outset of the loan, you will know exactly when you have to make the repayment and how much interest you will need to repay.
 These are typically used in instances where the borrower has exchanged contracts but is waiting for the sale of a property to reach completion.

 Open – As the name would suggest with an open bridging loan you will have no fixed date of repayment, but it is common for a lender to still require the loan to repaid within 12 months.